Pilotcore Insights

 For each wave, define entry/exit criteria, cutover windows, and rollback triggers.

-5. Choose AWS migration tooling deliberately
+5. choose AWS migration tooling deliberately

 • AWS Migration Hub for portfolio tracking and visibility